-The Retention and Recruitment (R&R) Learning Community is a new initiative of the Council on Linkages Between Academia and Public Health Practice (Council) that was approved during the March 2024 Council meeting.
-The R&R Learning Community seeks to explore and address factors influencing workforce retention and recruitment, equipping public health agencies with valuable tools and resources for these crucial aspects of public health practice.
-It aims to foster a collaborative environment where health departments and their partners can come together to share effective strategies, highlight successes, and discuss challenges related to workforce retention and recruitment to support health departments in meeting their capacity needs.
+The Retention and Recruitment (R&R) Learning Community is a new initiative of the Council on Linkages Between Academia and Public Health Practice (Council), approved during the March 2024 Council meeting.
+The R&R Learning Community aims to explore and address factors influencing workforce retention and recruitment, equipping public health agencies with valuable tools and resources.
+The intent of this community is to foster a collaborative environment where health departments and their partners can come together to share effective strategies, highlight successes, and discuss challenges related to workforce retention and recruitment to support health departments in meeting their capacity needs.

-The R&R Learning Community is currently under development.
-This development is guided by the R&R Workgroup.
-The R&R Workgroup is comprised of over 60 members from health departments, academic institutions, and national organizations and is chaired by Terry Brandenburg, MBA, MPH, CPH, Director of the Master of Public Health Program and Co-Director of the Doctor of Public Health Program (retired) at the Medical College of Wisconsin and Council representative for the National Association of County and City Health Officials.
+Development of the R&R Learning Community is guided by the R&R Workgroup.
+The R&R Workgroup is comprised of over 70 members from health departments, academic institutions, and national organizations and is chaired by Terry Brandenburg, MBA, MPH, CPH, Director of the Master of Public Health Program and Co-Director of the Doctor of Public Health Program (retired) at the Medical College of Wisconsin and Council representative for the National Association of County and City Health Officials.